 The three circumambulations circuits give witness and maintain the vital position of the Jokhang Temple.
-The temple is not only a palace where the Buddha Bronze statue and holly articles are offered, but also the reflection of the Esoteric Buddhism about the ideal of universe, namely the Mandala.
+The temple is not only a palace where the Buddha Bronze statue and holly articles are offered but also the reflection of the Esoteric Buddhism about the ideal of the universe, namely the Mandala.

 Magyia Ngami Restaurant

-There he wrote the famous poem from the top of high mountains in the east, "Whenever the bright moon rose, from the top of high mountains in the east, the pretty young girl's face, rises in my mind."
+There he wrote the famous poem from the top of high mountains in the east, "Whenever the bright moon rose, from the top of high mountains in the east, the pretty young girl's face rises in my mind."
 "Pretty young girl" means Magyia Ngami in Tibetan.
-Now the Magyia Ngami Restaurant is a bar with a good taste of art.
+Now the Magyia Ngami Restaurant is a bar with a good taste in art.

-On its wall hang works of painting, photograph, and handicraft and on the shelf there are original edition of works by Kafka and Eliot.
+On its wall hang works of painting, photographs, and handicrafts and on the shelf, there is an original edition of works by Kafka and Eliot.

 Bus 5, 6, 9, 25 to Health Care Hospital